zgs3/webResumePage/README.md

 ## Authors

-Project made only by me with no other contributors.
+Project made only by me - Žygimantas Kairaitis. https://www.linkedin.com/in/%C5%BEygimantas-kairaitis-018a86193/

+## License

+This project is licensed under the Žygimantas Kairaitis License.